 The Questions report shows you all of the application questions your admissions department is working on.
-See the article on application questions for more details.
+This article describes what you can do with application questions.

 Application statuses indicate the overall position of the application independent of the status of any individual field.

 - In Progress: The applicant has started the application but has yet to submit it.